 My best guess is that this has to do with the level of connection that I talked about in Experience #2.
 My palm is more connected to my body via the Qi.
 But’s more than this.

 The Qi also seems to protect my hand, and make it more resilient.
-It’s not the same as Iron Palm (which I’ve dabbled in), but there’s definitely a hardening effect.
+It’s not the same as Iron Palm, but there’s definitely a hardening effect.

 In part II of this article, I’ll talk more about this “hardening” effect.
 I’ll also talk about more of my experiences, including some that deal with the emotional and spiritual side of internal strength.

 If you have comments or theories to add to my own, then please do so in the comments below.
 I’d love to hear from you!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.